Montreal-Quakers/website/home.md

 <br>
 ## [<i class="fas fa-map-marker-alt fa-fw color-1-dark-text"></i> ](/directions){: class="linkoff" aria-label="Directions"}[Where we meet](/directions)

-All of our meeting places have been modified during the pandemic.
+Our main meeting is on Sundays at the [Greene Centre](/directions).
 See our [COVID information page](/covid-19) for more details.
-Information on our non-pandemic meeting schedule follows: our main meeting is on Sundays at the [Greene Centre](/directions).
 Here are our opportunities to join us:
-* [Sunday Meeting](/directions), every Sunday at 11 AM near Lionel-Groulx metro except the last Sunday of the month, which is on Zoom ([contact us for the link](/contact)).
+* [Sunday Meeting](/directions), starting September 12th, every Sunday at 11 AM near Lionel-Groulx metro except the last Sunday of the month, which is on Zoom ([contact us for the link](/contact)).
 * [Midweek Meeting](/midweek), Wednesdays at 7PM on Zoom.
-* [Quebec City Worship Group](/quebec), first Sunday of the month at 11 AM in old Quebec.
+* [Quebec City Worship Group](/quebec), first Sunday of the month at 11 AM in person in old Quebec.
-* [Laurentian Worship Group](/laurentians), Sundays at 10:30 AM in Saint-Hippolyte.
+* [Laurentian Worship Group](/laurentians), Sundays at 10:30 AM in Saint-Hippolyte in person.
-* [South Shore Worship Group](/south_shore) may soon form, likely in Saint-Lambert.
+* [South Shore Worship Group](/south_shore) may form soon after the pandemic, likely in Saint-Lambert.
 [Contact us](/contact) for updates.

 Our main meeting has a children’s program and a music group — please [contact us](/contact) to confirm the details.
 Please feel welcome to join us any [Sunday](/directions).